Hanken for equality and diversity

 DEI (Diversity, Equity & Inclusion) representative.
 A new representative will be chosen during the fall.

-Diversity consists of a spectrum of different demographic, cultural, and intellectual backgrounds and ways of being.
-In practice, we encourage everyone to respect qualities different from our own ones, and recognise and unravel the harmful structures that hinder individuals to progress in their work and studies.
-Our teachers are encouraged to identify diversity issues in teaching and learning.
+In practice, we encourage everyone to respect qualities different from our own, and recognise and unravel the harmful structures that hinder individuals to progress in their work and studies.
+Our teachers are encouraged to identify issues stemming from diversity in teaching and learning.

 Via Hanken International Talent Initiative Hanken aims to support international students' integration into Finnish working life and society.